DataDog/hiring-engineers/answers.md

 # Answers

-This page includes the answers for each steps with the link(and some inline codes) to the scripts and screenshots located in `scripts` and `images` subdirectories respectively.
+This page includes personal answers for each steps with the link(and some inline codes) to the scripts and screenshots located in `scripts` and `images` subdirectories respectively.

 ## Step 0 - Prerequisites - Setup the environment